Bioplastics on the rise

 The world of fossil plastics is slowly shrinking.
 More and more new alternative plastic products based on renewable raw materials or residual materials are conquering the market.
 Even if not all new bioplastics are also biodegradable, the production of environmentally friendly materials will continue to increase.
-This is the result of the current market analysis by European Bioplastics and the nova-Institut, which was presented in Berlin in early December.
+This is the result of the by European Bioplastics and the nova-Institut, which was presented in Berlin in early December.

 Growth of more than 15% predicted

 "In an increasingly environmentally conscious context, the global market for bioplastics is predicted to grow by more than 15 percent over the next five years," says Hasso von Pogrell, Managing Director of European Bioplastics.
 Specifically, global bioplastics production is set to increase from 2.1 million tons at present to 2.4 million tons in 2024.
 "This trend is possible thanks to the steadily increasing demand for sustainable products by both consumers and brands alike and the continuous efforts of the bioplastics industry to develop innovative materials with improved properties and new functionalities," explains Pogrell.
 The authors of the study are convinced that consumers will continue to boost the industry and ensure dynamic growth in the future.